 - Clean the Filter Or Replace It

 After a long winter of blasting the heat to keep us warm, it’s time to swap that furnace filter for a new one and get the system running in tip-top shape for the summer.
 This one is an easy DIY job that you can do instead of spending money on a big, expensive repair bill later on.
+Although, if you feel like you’re not so capable of carrying out this task yourself, then you can always call in the professionals at MetroPHA or a service more local to you instead.

 The air filtering system plays a vital role in the overall air quality of your home.
 A dirty system can cause many problems: it can lead to an increase in your utility bills, reduce the quality of the indoor air, and could even contribute to problems like asthma and allergies.
 The best way to get your home air filtering system ready for summer is to replace your filters on a regular basis.
 Note that this process is different for every home.
+However, if you do need to replace your whole system immediately but are strapped for cash make sure you are not struggling without your air conditioning unit and are getting things like home improvement loans from places like SoFi, to keep your house cool when the heat starts to flood inside your home.

 - Clean the Condenser Coils